Attestation Types

 }

-This attestation type is also useful for observing another important response: INDETERMINATE.
+This attestation type is also useful for observing another important response: INDETERMINATE

-An INDETERMINATE response means that the attestation can't be confirmed (yet) because there are not enough confirmations for the block.
+response means that the attestation can't be confirmed (yet) because there are not enough confirmations for the block.
 This response indicates that the attestation client cannot confirm or reject the block for sure, but it might be valid in the future once more confirmations are received.

 To see this in action, take the provided code and check for a block that has not yet been confirmed by the required amount.
 The easiest way to do this is to add 10 to the block range and observe the response.
 If done correctly, the response should be: